Timothy C. Hain, M.D. Chicago IL.• Page last modified: September 27, 2020

 See also other migraine treatment links on this site

 Dopamine blockers are a little used treatment avenue for prevention of migraine.
 They are on the "secondary prevention" treatment category primarily.
 The general problem with these drugs are their side effects.
-If you block dopamine, you can induce parkinsonism, or movement disorders such as dystonia.
-Persons on dopamine blockers do not move around as much, and may gain weight.
-This usually restricts use of these agents to situations where all else has failed, and symptoms are serious.
+If you block dopamine, you can induce parkinsonism, or movement disorders such as dystonia or dyskinesia.
+Persons on dopamine blockers generally do not move around as much, and usually gain weight.
+This usually restricts use of strong dopamine blockers to situations where all else has failed, and symptoms are very serious.

-Interestingly, dopamine AGONISTS -- i.e. constant bromocriptine -- is used to treat menstrual migraine.
+Interestingly, dopamine AGONISTS -- i.e. constant bromocriptine -- is used to treat menstrual migraine(Herzog, 1997).
 This is due to the interaction between dopamine agonists and circuitry involved in releasing sex hormones such as estrogen.
 So it would seem that manipulating dopamine can both decrease and increase migraine.

 Antipsychotic drugs often are very effective for acute migraine, but of course they have significant side effects.
 Of the lot, haldol (haloperidol) is probably the most useful as a last-resort abortive medication.
 Symptoms must be very severe to consider this drug, and patients must be informed about the potential adverse consequences.